PrestaShop/docs/basics/installation/install-from-cli.md

 Install them with `composer install` from project's root directory.
 {{% /notice %}}

-The point of having a CLI installer in addition to the regular in-browser installer is to give this option to cater for some advanced users, who often prefer command-line interfaces as they tend to provide a more concise and powerful means to control a program or operating system.
+The point of having a CLI installer in addition to the regular in-browser installer is to provide a solution to some advanced users, who often prefer command-line interfaces as they tend to give a more concise and powerful means to control a program or operating system.
+We can see the advantage of CLI installer in Continuous Integration processes.

 ## How to use it

-The CLI installer is easy to use: from your terminal, go to the /install (or /install-dev) folder, and start the script with this command:
+To use the CLI installer, use your terminal, go to the `/install` (or `/install-dev`) folder, and start the script with this command:

 ```shell
 php index_cli.php
 ```

-This will display the various available options:
+This command, by default, will display the various available options:

 ```
 Arguments available: